wp-plugins/contact-form-7-hide-success-message/readme.txt

 == Description ==

 Contact Form 7 : Hide Success Message will allow you to simply hide the message with Effect after some delay time.

+**Now you can also hide validation and failed message with premium plugin (Only $2)**

 **Features**